 The Nominating and Membership Development Committee will coordinate the process of admitting new Members and will review existing membership biennially to determine whether current Members are still active.

-Conference Site Selection Committee – The Conference Site Selection Committee shall solicit and select proposals for the annual conference.
+Conference Site Selection Committee.
+The Conference Site Selection Committee shall solicit and select proposals for the annual conference.

+Code Committing Committee.
+The Code Committing Committee will approve additional code committers upon approval by the Oversight Board.

 Section 4.5 (Committee Membership).